 All competitors who medal in their respective brackets will also be eligible for The Elite Grappling Championships’ male and female absolute tournaments at no extra cost.

 Ample parking will be provided at York College.
 The venue is also near mass transit stops on the LIRR (Jamaica) and the Subway (Jamaica Center – Parsons/Archer).

 - Registration Deadline: 06/11/2018

 - Competitors will weigh-in on the day of the event, right before their first match wearing their competition outfit (Gi or No-Gi according to their division)*.

 - Competitors will have one attempt to make weight.

 - If a competitor fails to make weight, he/she will be automatically disqualified.
-There will be no weight class change or refund.
+There is absolutely no weight class change or refund.

 Female: Adult Gi